OpenEvalProject/evals/manuscripts/elife-66765/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/66765/elife-66765-fig2-v2.jpg)

 **Figure 2.:** (a) Pooled, normalized conductance-voltage (G-V) relationships (from voltage ramps as in Figure 1) for GluA1 and GluA1/γ2 in the presence of spermine (left) or NASPM (right) (n=4–8).
 Conductance was corrected for the outwardly rectifying response seen in polyamine-free conditions and fitted with single or double Boltzmann relationships (solid lines). (b) Vb values from fitted G-V relationships of GluA1 and GluA1/γ2 in the presence of varying concentrations of blockers.
-When Vb was plotted against log [blocker] a linear relationship could be fitted in all cases, the x-intercept of which gave IC50, 0 mV. (c) The IC50, 0 mV values for each polyamine demonstrate relative potency in the order spermine >NASPM >PhTx-433 >PhTx-74, with γ2 co-expression reducing the potency of the blockers by 7–18-fold.Figure 2—source data 1.Vb values for GluA1 and GluA1/γ2 obtained with intracellular spermine, NASPM, PhTx-433, or PhTx-74.Figure 2—source data 2.IC50 0 mV values for GluA1 and GluA1/γ2 obtained with intracellular spermine, NASPM, PhTx-433, or PhTx-74.
+When Vb was plotted against log [blocker] a linear relationship could be fitted in all cases, the x-intercept of which gave IC50, 0 mV. (c) The IC50, 0 mV values for each polyamine demonstrate relative potency in the order spermine >NASPM >PhTx-433 >PhTx-74, with γ2 co-expression reducing the potency of the blockers by 7–18-fold.

-## Onset and recovery of the block by NASPM
+### Onset and recovery of the block by NASPM

 Next, we examined GluA1/γ2 currents elicited by rapid application of 10 mM glutamate (in the absence of cyclothiazide) and compared the effect of NASPM – the second most potent of the blockers – with that of spermine.
 We first tested the blockers at a concentration of 10 μM, as this allowed us to examine the onset of the block.
 At both positive and negative voltages, glutamate application produced currents that showed a clear peak and rapid desensitization to a steady-state level.
 However, with intracellular NASPM the steady state-currents at positive voltages were much reduced compared to the corresponding currents at negative voltages (Figure 3a).
 For both peak and steady-state currents the RI+60/−60 values obtained with NASPM were less than those obtained with spermine.
 For peak current, RI+60/−60 was 0.37 ± 0.04 for NASPM and 0.56 ± 0.07 for spermine (n=11 and 10, respectively; unpaired mean difference −0.19 [−0.34,–0.045], p=0.031, two-sided Welch two-sample t-test).
 For steady-state current, RI+60/−60 was 0.04 ± 0.02 for NASPM and 0.90 ± 0.14 for spermine (n=8 and 7), respectively (unpaired mean difference −0.86 [−1.12,–0.62], p=0.00075).
 This difference was also evident in the G-V relationships; those determined from peak responses in the presence of spermine or NASPM were largely overlapping, while those from steady-state responses were markedly different at potentials positive to +40 mV, with a large outward conductance seen in the presence of spermine but not NASPM (Figure 3b).

 ![Figure 3.](https://cdn.elifesciences.org/articles/66765/elife-66765-fig3-v2.jpg)

 **Figure 3.:** (a) Representative GluA1/γ2 currents in the presence of 10 μM intracellular spermine or NASPM activated by fast applications of glutamate (10 mM, 100 ms) at positive and negative potentials.
 In the presence of NASPM, relative peak outward currents are smaller than those seen with spermine, while steady-state currents are negligible. (b) Pooled, averaged conductance-voltage (G-V) relationships for peak and steady-state currents obtained with spermine (n=9 and 6, respectively) and NASPM (n=11 and 8, respectively).
 Symbols and error bars indicate the mean ± standard error of the mean.
 Note the stronger inhibition by NASPM of the steady-state compared with peak currents. (c) Representative GluA1/γ2 currents with 10 μM intracellular NASPM at the indicated voltages (left) and normalized currents from the same patch at +60 and −60 mV (right).
 Applications of glutamate at each voltage were preceded by an application at −60 mV to relieve the NASPM block.
 The dashed lines are single exponential fits. (d) Pooled data showing weighted time constants of decay with polyamine-free (open symbols, n=8) and 10 μM NASPM (n=8) intracellular solutions measured between −110 mV and +80 mV.
 Symbols and error bars indicate the mean ± standard error of the mean.
 The kinetics of the negative limb (−110 mV to −10 mV) were voltage and NASPM independent (fitted lines indicate τdecay values of 5.7 ms for polyamine free and 5.4 ms for NASPM).
 The kinetics of the positive limb (+10 to +80 mV) was markedly accelerated in the presence of intracellular NASPM. (e) Superimposed GluA1/γ2 currents in the presence or absence of 10 μM NASPM elicited by pairs of glutamate applications at 4, 2, 1, 0.5, 0.25, and 0.125 Hz (10 mM, 100 ms,+/−60 mV).
 The first responses with NASPM were scaled to those in the polyamine-free condition.
 With NASPM at −60 mV and in the absence of polyamine at both voltages, the second currents broadly recovered to the initial levels.
 With NASPM at +60 mV, however, peak currents recovered much more slowly. (f) Pooled recovery data recorded in the polyamine-free condition (open symbols, n=9) and with added 10 μM NASPM (filled symbols, n=9).
-Symbols and error bars indicate the mean ± standard error of the mean.Figure 3—source data 1.G-V data for peak and steady-state currents evoked by 10 mM glutamate from GluA1/γ2 receptors with intracellular spermine (10 μM) or NASPM (10 μM).Figure 3—source data 2.decay values for currents evoked by 10 mM glutamate from GluA1/γ2 receptors with intracellular NASPM (10 μM) or with the polyamine-free intracellular solution at different membrane voltages.Figure 3—source data 3.
+Symbols and error bars indicate the mean ± standard error of the mean.

 Intracellular spermine is a weakly permeable open-channel blocker of both CP-AMPARs and kainate receptors (KARs) (Bowie et al., 1998; Brown et al., 2016).
 However, for GluK2(Q) KARs, permeation of intracellular polyamines has been shown to vary with molecular size, with two molecules of greater width than spermine – N-(4-hydroxyphenylpropanoyl)-spermine (HPP-SP) and PhTx-433 – showing little or no detectable relief from the block with depolarization (Bähring et al., 1997).
 We reasoned that NASPM, with its naphthyl headgroup, might also be expected to display limited permeability of CP-AMPAR channels.
 This could account for the shape of the ramp I-V (Figure 1c) and G-V plots with NASPM (Figure 2a).
 Indeed, the pronounced effect of 10 μM intracellular NASPM on steady-state GluA1/γ2 currents at positive potentials (Figure 3a) is also consistent with limited permeation, leading to the accumulation of channel block.

 In line with this, we found that the decay of GluA1/γ2 currents recorded in the presence of NASPM was strongly voltage-dependent (Figure 3a and c).
 At negative potentials, τdecay values were similar in the presence and absence of NASPM.
 However, at positive potentials (from +10 to +80 mV) the kinetics in the two conditions differed markedly.
 In the absence of NASPM current decay was slowed at positive potentials, while in the presence of NASPM, the decay was progressively accelerated (Figure 3d).
 In the absence of NASPM, τdecay was slower at +60 mV than at −60 mV (7.3 ± 0.6 ms versus 5.7 ± 0.3 ms, n=8; paired mean difference 1.55 ms [0.86, 2.62], p=0.019 two-sided paired Welch t-test).
 By contrast, in the presence of NASPM τdecay was markedly faster at +60 mV than at −60 mV (1.7 ± 0.2 ms versus 5.6 ± 0.6 ms, n=10; paired mean difference −4.14 ms [−5.44,–3.07], p=0.00012, two-sided paired Welch t-test).
 Of note, at +60 mV, along with the accelerated decay in the presence of NASPM, we also observed a dramatic slowing of the recovery of peak responses following the removal of glutamate (Figure 3e).
 Currents were elicited by pairs of 100 ms glutamate applications at frequencies from 0.125 to 4 Hz.
 The peak amplitude of successive responses is normally shaped solely by the kinetics of recovery from desensitization.
 In the absence of polyamines, a small degree of residual desensitization was apparent at 4 Hz (150 ms interval), but full recovery was seen at all other intervals, at both +60 and −60 mV (Figure 3f).
 However, in the presence of NASPM, although responses at −60 mV were indistinguishable from those in the absence of polyamines, at +60 mV an additional slow component of recovery (τrec slow 4.9 s; Figure 3f) was present.
 The biphasic recovery is suggestive of two populations of receptors, those that desensitized before being blocked (fast component of recovery), and those that were blocked by NASPM before they desensitized (slow component of recovery).
 Taken together, our data suggest that 10 μM intracellular NASPM produces a pronounced, rapid and long-lasting inhibition of CP-AMPARs at positive potentials.

-## NASPM can induce complete rectification that is unaffected by auxiliary subunits
+### NASPM can induce complete rectification that is unaffected by auxiliary subunits

 We found that with 10 µM NASPM, the block of CP-AMPARs was incomplete (Figure 3a and b) and depended on the recent history of the channel (Figure 3f).
 However, as intracellular polyamines produce both closed- and open-channel blocks of CP-AMPARs (Bowie et al., 1998; Rozov et al., 1998), we reasoned that a higher concentration of NASPM would block more effectively and cause pronounced rectification, regardless of recent activity.
 With a higher concentration of NASPM not only would closed-channel block be more favored, rendering a higher proportion of receptors silent prior to activation, but unblocked closed receptors would more rapidly enter a state of open-channel block once activated at positive potentials.
 For example, an open channel block with 100 µM would be approximately 10 times faster than with 10 µM NASPM and would be expected to rapidly curtail charge transfer.